Bintulu: Others

 The Bintulu Port Authority was established in 1981.
 It started port operation in 1983 at Tanjung Kidurong.
 Following a privatisation exercise, Bintulu Port Sdn Bhd (BPSB) was founded on 23 December 1992 and commenced operation on 1 January 1993.
 BPA is currently responsible for regulatory exercises and security of the port.
 Meanwhile, BPSB is responsible for cargo handling at the Bintulu International Container Terminal (BICT).
 The port also provides Vessel traffic service to shipping vessels.
 The annual total cargo throughput is 45.4 million tonnes, consisting of 58% LNG and 42% non-LNG products.
 As of 31 December 2014, it generated a total revenue of RM 552.3 million per year.
 Bintulu Port is the busiest port in Sarawak.

 The ASEAN Bintulu Fertiliser plant is the anhydrous ammonia and granular plant operated by ASEAN Bintulu Fertiliser Sdn Bhd (ABF), which is partly owned by Petronas.
 The company was formed on 6 December 1980.
 The plant started operation on 1 October 1985.
 It is also one of the largest granular urea plants in Asia.
 It is a joint venture by five ASEAN countries: Malaysia (63.5% shares), Thailand (13%), Indonesia (13%), Vietnam (9.5%), and Singapore (1%).

 Cahya Mata Sarawak Berhad (CMSB), one of the largest publicly traded companies in Sarawak, set up a cement plant in Bintulu at Kidurong Industrial Estate.
-The plant, manned by 40 people, produces ordinary Portland cement and Portland blast furnace cement.
+The plant, staffed by 40 people, produces ordinary Portland cement and Portland blast furnace cement.
 It currently has a combined production capacity of 2.75 million MT (million tonnes).

 The Bintulu combined cycle power plant was started in early 2010 with a capacity of 317 megawatts.
 The power plant is registered under the United Nations Clean Development Management (CDM) scheme as of 18 September 2010.
 The plant is built to ensure efficient use of energy and reduce green house gas emissions.
 It is the first CDM power plant in Malaysia, currently operated by Sarawak Power Generation Sdn Bhd (SPG), a wholly owned subsidiary of Sarawak Energy.